Definition

 UK Extends General Trade Licence For Russia Sanctions – Sectoral Software And Technology

 The UK has extended the general trade licence for business enterprise software and technology under Russia sanctions until 30 October 2026.
-This extension provides a critical compliance window for multinational firms to maintain software services for Russian subsidiaries while managing long-term operational shifts.
+This provides a critical compliance window for multinational firms to maintain software services for Russian subsidiaries while managing long-term operational shifts.

 UK Updates Russia Sanctions General Trade Licence For Sectoral Business Enterprise Software And Technology

-The UK has extended the General Trade Licence for business enterprise software under Russia sanctions, maintaining a compliance pathway through 30 October 2026.
-Firms must strictly adhere to registration and legacy contract requirements to avoid individual licensing burdens while managing software access for Russian subsidiaries.
+The UK has extended the General Trade Licence for business enterprise software under Russia sanctions, maintaining a compliance pathway through October 2026.
+Firms must strictly adhere to registration and legacy contract conditions to avoid individual licensing burdens while managing software access for Russian subsidiaries.

 Switzerland Updates Annex 8 Sanctions List Under Ukraine Measures Ordinance